Architecture

 TSV reports are not secondary decorations; they are command contracts.
 For example:

-sortassignment tables feedscaffold,gapfill, and ordered plots.evalreview-event tables feed task-specificmanualdashboards and the matchingfix,scaffold, orgapfillreviewed execution path.fix,cut, andmanual applyreports describe every emitted piece.scaffold_gaps.tsvrecords raw inferred gaps, final gap sizes, overlap class, policy, action, trim length, and optional sequence identity.graph_gaps.tsvrecords direct GFA adjacency, shortest reported path, and missing-node status for scaffold junctions.gapfill_plan.tsvrecords selected paths, alternative support, risk flags, fill status, fill length, right trim, acceptance, and applied status.
+sortassignment tables feedscaffold,gapfill, and ordered plots.evalreview-event tables feed task-specificmanualdashboards and the matchingfix,scaffold, orgapfillreviewed execution path.fix,cut, andmanual applyreports describe every emitted piece.scaffold_gaps.tsvrecords raw inferred gaps, final gap sizes, overlap class, policy, action, trim length, and optional sequence identity.graph_gaps.tsvrecords direct GFA adjacency, shortest reported path, and missing-node status for scaffold junctions.gapfill_plan.tsvrecords selected paths, alternative support, risk flags, fill status, fill length, right trim, acceptance, and applied status.- AGP and component-provenance sidecars map each FASTA-changing command’s output coordinate system back to source components or inserted gaps.
+They are written fresh for each stage rather than appended across stages.

 Cross-source or Multi-stage Reconciliation